david

 They start small.. . and get bigger. . and bigger . . and bigger

-It's very easy to move from cannabis to amphetamines to heroin, or from a weekly
+It's very easy to move from cannabis to amphetamines to heroin, or from a weekly drink to a daily drink to permanently drunk -

 Remember, this can develop slowly -